 In addition to oral contraceptives, the company is pursuing several indications where patients could benefit with super long-acting dosing including schizophrenia, Alzheimer’s disease, HIV, transplant rejection, opioid use disorder, and malaria prevention.
 It has partnered with Dublin-based Allergan plc in Alzheimer’s disease and with Foster City, Calif.-based Gilead Sciences Inc. in HIV.

 The drug delivery device is embedded in a swallowable gelatin capsule and then expands in the stomach to open its six arms.
 Once unfolded, it is too large to pass through the opening of a human’s pylorus, which is the opening of the stomach into the small intestine.
 So, it therefore resides in the stomach where it releases drug over time.

-In the contraceptive animal study, it was adapted to reside in the stomach of the three pigs for 28 days –with levonorgestrel persisting for 29 days.
-Two of the 18 arms in the three devices broke off and exited the stomach prematurely, one at day seven and the other at day 24.
-However, despite those events, drug concentrations remained consistent.
+In the contraceptive animal study, it was adapted to reside in the stomach of the three pigs for 28 days – with levonorgestrel persisting for 29 days.
+Two of the 18 arms in the three devices broke off and exited the stomach prematurely, one at day 7 and the other at day 24.
+However, despite these events, drug concentrations remained consistent.

 "Even with all these long-acting devices available, there's a certain population who prefers to take medications orally rather than have something implanted," she added.
 "For those patients, something like this would be extremely helpful."